 Explain to students that in fact, measurements are never exact.
 The uncertainty of a measured quantity depends on the skill of the researcher and the limitations of the measuring instrument.
 These two factors determine the accuracy and precision of a measurement.

-Describe to students that they will conduct an experiment, collect data, and then perform absolute and mean deviation calculations to determine whether data was reported to an appropriate number of decimals, or significant digits.
+Tell students that they will conduct an experiment, collect data, and perform absolute and mean deviation calculations to determine whether or not data was reported to an appropriate number of decimals or significant digits.

 Before students begin, it is important to distinguish the difference between accuracy and precision:

 - Accuracy is the degree to which information matches true or accepted values.
 Accuracy can be determined for a single measurement.

 - Precision refers to the level of measurement and exactness of description.
 Precise data may measure position to a fraction of a unit.
 Precise attribute information may specify the characteristics of features in great detail.
 A set of data points can be analyzed for precision by comparing values to each other and looking at the range of values measured.

 It is important to realize, however, that precise data, no matter how carefully measured, may be inaccurate.
 High precision does not indicate high accuracy nor does high accuracy imply high precision.